Product

 Here are the most recommended IT asset management platforms:

 • Asset Panda: This cloud-based ITAM platform is known for its customizable workflows and easy-to-use interface.
-It is ideal for organizations that need flexible asset management solutions.
+It is helpful for organizations that need flexible asset management solutions.
 Asset Panda hides pricing details for its ITAM software.

 • Snipe-IT: It is an open-source ITAM software that helps organizations track assets across various IT environments.
 Snipe-IT's self-hosted platform is 100% free.
-However, it also offers paid plans to handle the server set-up and maintenance for businesses.
+However, it also offers paid plans to handle the server setup and maintenance for businesses.

 • Lansweeper: It provides a unified view of all hardware and software assets.
 It also comes with automated network discovery and seamless integrations.
-Lanweeper is available in both free and paid versions that start at around $220 per month.
+Lansweeper is available in both free and paid versions that start at around $219 per month (billed annually).

 6. IT Documentation Tools

 IT documentation tools help IT teams and MSPs create, organize, and maintain detailed documentation of their IT infrastructure, processes, and systems.
+This proper documentation is important for troubleshooting, training, and maintaining consistent IT operations.

 Documentation tools also store everything in a secure place that can be accessed anywhere, anytime.
 They allow teams to respond to incidents faster and with more accuracy, which can improve service quality.